vivekarora-02/firsteverproject/README.md

 It can also find and replace the word.
 It can count special symbols/characters as well.
 It can reverse the words or sentence as well.
+It can give results in very less time.